 To compare scenarios with and without the RYM, the applicability of RYM is also used in scenarios as proportions of the correction specified within the German law.
 As it is very likely that the relation of the correction factor and LCOE of projects with different production potential is likely not precise, such approach should provide insights into scenarios with and without the RYM and scenarios where the law would over or under correct the differences.

-Applicability of correction factor is specified in .
+Applicability of correction factor is specified in Equation 1.

 CF = correction factor